manifoldfinance/kb/docs/Community/guidelines.md

 [^5]: [Golang Moderators violating their own Code of Conduct](https://github.com/golang/go/issues/44577#issuecomment-1137822116)

 [^6]: [See this issue thread on the golang issues page for exactly how **not** to act](https://github.com/golang/go/issues/30141).
 [A positive example shown by a moderator, though YMMV](https://github.com/golang/go/issues/44577#issuecomment-1137822116).

+[^8]: And then move on with the program.
+Do not revist the issue.